Intune Object Drift

 On one side, the AVD cleanup script handles lifecycle enforcement during host decommissioning.
 On the other side, the application layer helps detect, visualize, and govern object drift across the broader environment.

-The AVD Cleanup Script Provides:
+The AVD Cleanup Script Provides

 - Operational cleanup during host retirement